resir014/resir014.xyz/src/content/posts/article/2019-07-30-no-typescript-isnt-a-waste-of-time/index.md

 export default ToggleButton
 ```

 On the surface, it looks like static typing has done its job.
 However, if we take a look closer, we're able to set a custom state text for our toggle button.
-Sure, TypeScript can check if the string we passed to the `enabledText` and `disabledText` we pass into the component is a string.
+Sure, TypeScript can check if the string we passed to the `enabledText` and `disabledText` props is a string.
 But that's just half of the battle.

 After all, if we've set our button's enabled and disabled state is set to `'On'` and `'Off'` respectively, we want it to correctly show `'Off'` when it's disabled, and `'On'` when it's enabled.
 Not the other way around.